 Information on data processing in accordance with the EU General Data Protection Regulation (DSGVO)

 With the following information, Leibniz-Centre for Agricultural Landscape Research (ZALF) e.
-V., provides you with an overview of the processing of your personal data as an investor, land user, interested party and business partner in accordance with the DSGVO.
+V., provides you with an overview of the processing of your personal data as an investor, project supplierinterested party and business partner in accordance with the GDPR.

-The responsible party within the meaning of the DSGVO is
+The responsible party within the meaning of the GDPR is

 Phone: +49 (0)33432 82 0